-At March 31, 2014 and 2013, the Company had 1.4 million and 1.7 million of outstanding stock options, respectively.
-The Company also has warrants outstanding relating to its 2016 Notes at March 31, 2014 and 2013.
-Stock options, restricted stock and warrants are included in the diluted earnings per share calculation using the treasury stock method, unless the effect of including the stock options would be anti-dilutive.
-For the three months ended March 31, 2014, 0.2 million of anti-dilutive stock options were excluded from the diluted earnings per share calculation using the treasury stock method because of their anti-dilutive effect.
+At June 30, 2014 and 2013, the Company had 1.4 million and 1.7 million of outstanding stock options, respectively.
+The Company also has warrants outstanding relating to its 2016 Notes at June 30, 2014 and 2013 and the Company's 2016 Notes are convertible to common shares in certain circumstances (see Note 5).
+Stock options, restricted stock, warrants and the excess conversion value of the 2016 Notes are included in the diluted earnings per share calculation using the treasury stock method, unless the effect of including the such items would be anti-dilutive.